-Figure 8: Total Percentage of Labour Force Working in a Different Municipality labour force in rural Eastern Ontario works in a different municipality or census division than where they live.
+As seen in Figure 8 above, any municipality shaded rust or purple has a higher proportion of its labour force working outside the municipality.
+Overall, 52% of the labour force in rural Eastern Ontario works in a different municipality or census division than where they live.
 The region differs from the provincial average of the labour force working in different municipalities, which is 32.6% (Statistics Canada, 2006a).
 Major urban centres such as Kingston, Cornwall, Belleville, Peterborough and Ottawa still remain relatively self- contained, with fewer than 20% of the population working in a different municipality.
 However, there are also self-contained economic (employment) areas in more rural areas such as the Municipality of Dysart, the Township of Addington Highlands, Prince Edward County, Madawaska Valley, Pembroke, Westport, Perth and North Grenville (EOWC, 2012).
-Generally, even though there is plenty of cross-commuting in the region, there are also urban and rural areas that are relatively self- contained in terms of labour market dynamics.
+Generally, even though there is plenty of cross-commuting in the region, there are also urban and rural areas that are relatively self-contained in terms of labour market dynamics.
 This highlights the complexity and diversity in the regional economy.